7yl4r/thiago_spoccupancy/README.md

 SDM modeling built from acoustic tag data of 69 species in the Florida region.
 R code packaged using Singularity to run on USF's SLURM supercomputer CIRCE.
-This is a collaborative project under the SE US MBON between
+This is a collaborative project under the SE US MBON.

 This repo includes source code under `./src/` and details on each supercomputer run taken in the debugging process (`./r*/` dirs).